 Why Are Teamwork Skills in the Workplace Important?

 Even employees who operate independently need to work in groups at times.
 Teamwork skills are necessary at any type of meeting where more than two people are present.
-Common activities that require teamwork skills, and which almost every employee encounters, include goal-setting, task division, change management, and problem solving.
-Remote work also requires teamwork skills, with full-time WFH employees spending 27% of their day in collaborative activities.
+Common activities that require teamwork, and which almost every employee encounters, include goal-setting, task division, and change management.
+Even remote work requires good teamwork skills, with full-time WFH employees spending 27% of their day in collaborative activities.
 In all, a significant percentage of employees across job levels rate teamwork as being important.

 Teamwork Skills – Examples